State & Local Tax Problems

 Brandywine Tax Resolution has an excellent record of representing Taxpayers who have state and local tax problems.
 This record includes significant experience with the Pennsylvania Board of Appeals, Board of Finance and Revenue, Court of Common Pleas, Commonwealth Court and Pennsylvania Supreme Court.Board of Appeals

 The Board of Appeals is the first level of administrative appeal in Pennsylvania.
-The Taxpayer may file a petition for reassessment of tax with the Board of Appeals within ninety days of the mailing date of the Notice of Assessment.
+The Taxpayer may file a petition for reassessment of tax with the Board of Appeals.
 As a general rule, a petition for refund of taxes must be filed within three years of the actual payment of the tax.
 A refund petition must include the type of tax and the amount of refund requested for all periods included in the petition and the legal basis of the Taxpayer’s request for refund.
 A reassessment petition must include the tax type and the amount of tax incorrectly assessed for all of the periods included in the petition and the legal basis upon which the Taxpayer is relying in requesting the reassessment.

 The Taxpayer has the burden of proof on all issues before the Board of Appeals except fraud.
 A Hearing before the Board of Appeals is conducted somewhat informally with a loose adherence to rules of evidence and procedure.
 However, only an attorney or the actual petitioner is entitled to raise a legal argument or question at a hearing.Board of Finance and Revenue